comodopines/practice-docker/how-to-questions.md

 </details>
 --------

 > Q. How to run a docker image?
+How does docker work under the hood when you run a command for docker run?
 <details><summary>Ans.</summary>
 <p>